bgaber/multi-cloud/README.md

 Goal
 ----
-My goal we I began this project was to architect and build an image upload and recognition process using no less than three different cloud providers.
+My goal when I began this project was to design and build an image upload and recognition process using no less than three different cloud providers.
 In the end I achieved my goal.

 Outcome
 -------